A guide to marketplace payments

 Bank and card payouts

-Marketplace operators can transfer funds directly to sellers’ bank accounts using bank payouts once sellers provide their banking information.
+Marketplace operators can transfer funds directly to sellers’ bank accounts using bank payouts once sellers provide their bank information.
 In card payouts, the marketplace transfers funds to sellers’ linked debit cards or prepaid cards.
 Sellers typically associate their cards with their marketplace accounts to receive payouts.

 Read more: Mass payouts explained